Kelechi-Okorie/alx-low_level_programming/0x0B-malloc_free/README.md

 File 2-str_concat.c - concatenates 2 strings
 File 3-alloc_grid.c - returns a pointer to a 2 dimensional array of integers
 File 4-free_grid.c - frees a 2 dimensional grid
+File 100-argstostr.c - concatenates all the arguments of your program